Quarkonium spectra with magnetically induced anisotropic confinement: Spectroscopy

 This form contains the Zeeman shift through the spin index $s$ and implies that the relativistic LLL ($n=0$, $s=+1$) is independent of the magnetic field.
 Since quarkonia in the $B\to\infty$ limit are dominated by the LLLs of the quark and antiquark, the saturated energy can be written as

 For discussion on neutral light mesons, also see Refs.~\cite{Orlovsky:2013gha,Taya:2014nha,Andreichikov:2016ayj,Kojo:2021gvm}.

-The anisotropic case is therefore qualitatively distinct: because the longitudinal potential itself is modified, the spectrum continues to evolve even in regimes where isotropic systems have already saturated.
-We conclude that the magnetic-field dependence of excited-state masses provides a clear and robust signal of the weakened longitudinal confinement.
+The anisotropic confinement case is therefore qualitatively distinct: because the longitudinal potential itself is modified, the spectrum continues to evolve even in regimes where isotropic systems have already saturated.
+This behavior is further illustrated in Table~\ref{tab:splitting}.
+In particular, in the anisotropic case, higher-state splittings decrease significantly with increasing magnetic field: the $3\mathrm{rd}-2\mathrm{nd}$ and $4\mathrm{th}-3\mathrm{rd}$ splitting is reduced by about $122$ and $106~\mathrm{MeV}$, respectively, from $eB=3$ to $10~\mathrm{GeV}^2$.
+In contrast, the splittings in the isotropic case remain nearly constant, showing only a slight increase, which indicates a much more stable excited-state spectrum.

+It is worth noting that other anisotropies are in principle also possible, such as an anisotropic Coulomb potential~\cite{Bonati:2014ksa,Bonati:2015dka}.
+However, more recent lattice QCD results indicate that the anisotropy of the Coulomb term is relatively small~\cite{Bonati:2016kxj}.
+Since the Coulomb term mainly governs the short-range part of the potential, its effects are expected to be more pronounced for the ground states, while the impact on excited states should remain tiny compared with that from the anisotropic confinement.